MogomotsiFM/aws-3-tier-app-architecture/README.md

   - Tagging all the resources we are creating,
   - Improve parameter names,
 - AWS CloudFormation could do with a [range intrinsic function](https://github.com/aws-cloudformation/cfn-language-discussion/issues/144) to generate arrays given the start and end values,
 - Do we need an option to create public subnets?
-This could be desirable if we want to provision resources for a headless, worker application that reads from an SQS queue.
+This could be desirable if we want to provision resources for a headless, worker application that reads from an SQS queue,
+  - Should we also include the application or service names as an input parameter to the template?

 ## Step 3
 - The idea is to create a template to provision application-specific resources.